kimlehtinen/kimlehtinen.com/content/blog/task-based-containers-using-kubernetes-jobs/index.md

 title: "Task-based containers using Kubernetes Jobs"
 date: 2023-04-27T22:26:42+03:00
 draft: false
-categories: ["Cloud & Infrastructure", "Containers", "Kubernetes"]
+categories:
+- "Cloud & Infrastructure"
-tags: ["Containers", "Kubernetes", "Python"]
+tags:
+- "Containers"
+- "Kubernetes"
+- "Python"
 description: "Using Kubernetes Jobs for running task-based container workloads at scale, that are able to scale and run for a long time."
 images:
 - "featured_image.webp"